-In the preparatory phase, the business manager is responsible for the following requirements, and consults Group Procurement where needed:
+In the preparatory phase, the business manager is responsible for the following requirements, and consults group procurement where needed:

-- When a need for a new service or product has arisen, the business manager must submit an initiation form to Group Procurement prior to the start of the procurement process. - The form determines the budget owner and confirms that there are no issues related to conflict of interests/impartiality with the persons involved in the process. - Employees who participate in a procurement process are required to report to Group Procurement whenever their participation may lead to potential issues related to conflict of interests/impartiality. - Provide an initial description of the concept, needs and requirements from the business. - Provide an initial classification according to 5.2 - Establish evaluation criteria for the procurement. - Determine overview of possible suppliers appropriate for the procurement.
+- When a need for a new service or product has arisen, the business manager must submit an initiation form to Group procurement prior to the start of the procurement process. - The form determines the budget owner and confirms that there are no issues related to conflict of interests/impartiality with the persons involved in the process. - Employees who participate in a procurement process are required to report to Group Procurement whenever their participation may lead to potential issues related to conflict of interests/impartiality. - Provide an initial description of the concept, needs and requirements from the business. - Establish evaluation criteria for the procurement. - Determine overview of possible suppliers appropriate for the procurement. - For all procurement related to new IKT investments for Gjensidige group or new group innovation projects in Gjensidige Group, a business case must be developed and approved according to the instruction for approval of new projects.

-Group Procurement, or the assigned procurement manager has primary responsibility for the following requirements, consulting with the business manager if required;
+Group procurement, or the assigned procurement manager has primary responsibility for the following requirements, consulting with the business manager if required;

-- Group Procurement establish a purchasing team according to need (security, IT, personal data processing, legal) - The procurement manager performs market analysis/ RFI, if appropriate.
+- Group procurement establish a purchasing team according to need (security, IT, personal data processing, legal) - The procurement manager performs market analysis/ RFI, if appropriate.